spencergoldberg1/Data-Science/ReadMe.md

 <img src="images/FaceSense.png" alt="FaceSense logo">
 Facial recognition technology has numerous potential applications in real-world scenarios, particularly in commerce and marketing.
 The ability to accurately identify human emotions in real-time applications has significant implications, including in customer experience, healthcare, and security.

+To learn more about this project, watch the video below:

 [![Video Preview](https://img.youtube.com/vi/tQvNlkWWUNg/0.jpg)](https://youtu.be/tQvNlkWWUNg)